Chart Color Schemes

 Cooroibah is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Cooroibah's dwelling structures, as per the latest Census, consisted of 98.7% houses and 1.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This is compared to Non-Metro Qld's 76.4% houses and 23.6% other dwellings.
-Home ownership in Cooroibah was at 43.6%, with mortgaged dwellings at 46.9% and rented ones at 9.5%.
-The median monthly mortgage repayment in the area was $2,000, higher than Non-Metro Qld's average of $1,655.
-The median weekly rent figure for Cooroibah was recorded at $500, lower than Non-Metro Qld's $345.
-Nationally, Cooroibah's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Cooroibah's dwelling structure, as per the latest Census, consisted of 98.7% houses and 1.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Regional Qld's 76.4% houses and 23.6% other dwellings.
+Home ownership in Cooroibah stood at 43.6%, with mortgaged dwellings at 46.9% and rented ones at 9.5%.
+The median monthly mortgage repayment was $2,000, higher than Regional Qld's average of $1,655.
+The median weekly rent in Cooroibah was $500, compared to Regional Qld's $345.
+Nationally, Cooroibah's mortgage repayments exceeded the Australian average of $1,863, while rents were substantially higher than the national figure of $375.

 Frequently Asked Questions - Housing